|

 Greater Efficiency

 This plan is all about efficiency.
 Why?
 Let's break it down.
 In the first 30 days, you learn the ins and outs of the company and your role and get familiar with the team.
 By completing these early on, you're not wasting time guessing, so you're making quicker and smarter decisions.
-Then, in the 60-day phase, you've got enough knowledge to focus on important tasks.
+Then, in the 60-day phase, you've got enough knowledge to focus on important tasks and implement what you've learned.
 And, by 90 days, you're already automating processes.
 So, when less time is wasted on figuring things out, more time goes towards projects and tasks.

 Stronger Company Culture